Mark Surman

-Mark Surman is a Canadian open internet activist and the executive director of the Mozilla Foundation.
+Mark Surman is a Canadian open internet activist and the president of the Mozilla Foundation.
 He is a leading advocate for trustworthy AI, digital privacy, and the open internet.
 Before joining the Mozilla Foundation, Mark spent more than 15 years leading organizations and projects promoting the use of the internet and open source for social empowerment in many countries around the world.

 Surman is also an active board member, currently serving as an advisory board member of the McMaster University Masters in Public Policy, Digital Society program, the co-chair of the steering committee for the European AI Fund, and a board member for the Mozilla Foundation.

 Surman's writing has appeared in The Washington Post, CNN.com, The Globe and Mail, Chronicle of Philanthropy, MIT's Innovations, and Fast Company.
 In 2005, Mark published the book Commonspace: Beyond Virtual Community. with Prentice Hall.

 Education and early employment

 Surman received his bachelor's degree in the history of community media from the University of Toronto in 1996.
 His undergraduate thesis was entitled Wired Words: Utopia, Revolution, and the History of Electronic Highways.
 The paper was presented at the Internet Society's INET'96 conference.

 In 1998, Surman co-founded and became president of the Commons Group, providing advice on networks, technology, and social change.
 During this time, Mark also led the development of the APC Action Apps, an open source project aimed at providing content publishing and sharing for activist organizations.

 From 2005 to 2008, Surman was the managing director of telecentre.org.
 Created by Canada's International Development Research Centre, Swiss Agency for Development and Cooperation, and Microsoft, telecentre.org worked to network the global telecentre community and improve their sustainability.
 Mark co-edited the book From the Ground Up: the Evolution of the Telecentre Movement.

 Surman was awarded one of the inaugural Shuttleworth Foundation fellowships in 2007.
 Shuttleworth Foundation provides funding for people using open source methods to create social change.
 There he helped advance thinking about how to apply open source approaches to philanthropy and contributed to the development of the Cape Town Declaration for Open Education.